Gacha game: Appeal

 Game developers have praised gacha as a free-to-play monetization strategy.
 Most developers that work primarily with free-to-play games recommend it be incorporated into the game starting with the concept for maximum monetization potential.

 It has been debated what makes gacha so addictive to so many players.
 Proposed mechanisms include playing on the hunter-gatherer instinct to collect items, as well as the desire to complete a set, effective use of the "fear of missing out", or, simply the same mechanisms that drive gambling.
+Additionally, the pity systems in gacha games may lead to a feeling of entrapment, where players may feel psychologically and financially obligated to continue sinking both time and money into gacha rolls because they have gone too deep to give up.
+Some gacha games appeal to players by utilizing existing Intellectual Property (IP) to tap into a pre-existing fanbase that is already invested in a franchise and its characters, inducing feelings of nostalgia and attachment.
+Some examples of this include Fate/Grand Order, Jujutsu Kaisen: Phantom Parade, Persona 5: The Phantom X, Star Trek: Fleet Command, Dragon Ball Z: Dokkan Battle, etc.

 The model of gacha has been compared to that of collectible trading card games as well as to gambling.

 An aspect of monetization commonly found in the financing of gacha games involves a model where a large part of the game's revenue comes from a very small proportion of players who spend an unusually large amount of money on gacha rolls, essentially to subsidize the game for other players who may spend smaller amounts of money, or even free-to-play players that spend no money at all.
 The high-spending players are often colloquially referred to as "whales".
 A player who is called a dolphin spends a moderate amount of money on microtransactions in mobile games.
 A player who is called a minnow spends little to no money on microtransactions in mobile games.

+Parasocial Appeal

+One psychological aspect of the appeal of gacha games is emotional attachment to different characters within the game as they are marketed to the player.
+Characters are shown with distinct personalities, backstories, animated cutscenes and unique traits to motivate players to "collect" and connect with these characters instead of simply using them for gameplay.
+In this way, players can form almost parasocial relationships with characters as gacha games utilize a character-centric narrative to enhance the value of new characters and develop a sense of emotional investment within the player.
+Players also spend time developing emotional intimacy with characters bolstered through in game-progression and even use the phrase "coming home" when successfully pulling a character to highlight a sense of exclusive ownership of said character.